GunaDD/cpp_deep_neural_net/README.md

 train-labels-idx1-ubyte
 ```

+If the filename of thes data differ, make sure to adjust it to this.

+Then run `pip3 install numpy` if you don't already have numpy.

 Then run `make data` from the `cpp_deep_neural_det` directory.
 You should expect to see (on the `data/mnist` directory) :
 ```text